 • Adding 2-3 tablespoons of raw old-fashioned oats makes this banana smoothie a more filling breakfast.

 • Cinnamon pairs well with bananas, so try blending in a pinch of cinnamon.
 Add a teaspoon of cocoa powder for a chocolate banana smoothie.
-Also try my chocolate protein smoothie (made without protein powder).
+Or try my Chocolate Protein Smoothie (made without protein powder).

 • If you like a sweeter smoothie, blend in a teaspoon or two of honey or pure maple syrup.